 - While races for the U.S. presidency and most state and local offices have been called, the election isn’t over.
 At Montgomery College’s Germantown campus, the Montgomery County Board of Elections ballot canvass continued Thursday, and will continue until every eligible mail-in and provisional ballot is processed.
 Ginny Bixby/MoCo 360.

-- COORECTION TO EDITOR’S UPDATE: As of Friday morning, according to the State Board of Elections website, Delaney is ahead of Parrott by just 4,039 votes.
+CORRECTION TO EDITOR’S UPDATE: As of Friday morning, according to the State Board of Elections website, Delaney is ahead of Parrott by just 4,039 votes.
 We apologize for the earlier inaccurate report based on bad arithmetic.
 Obviously it’s not close at all.

 LOCAL LEADERS PREPARE FOR TRUMP PRESIDENCY: The majority of Marylanders didn’t select Donald Trump as their next president, but his policies may alter their everyday lives, affect state income tax revenue and stable federal jobs, and several sorely needed federal resources.
 Brenda Wintrode/The Baltimore Banner.

 COUNTIES SHIFTED TOWARD TRUMP IN VOTES: Almost every Maryland county shifted toward President-elect Donald Trump since 2020, though adjustments to the data are possible, given the estimated 19% of votes left to count in the presidential race, according to the Associated Press.
-Brooke Contrad/The Baltimore Sun.
+Brooke Conrad/The Baltimore Sun.

 HARRY DUNN, MD.
 DELEGATE JOINED FORCES WITH THEIR PACS: Political action committees controlled by Del.
 Adrian Boafo (D-Prince George’s) and former U.S. Capitol Police officer Harry Dunn joined forces with a third PAC in the final days of this year’s election to contribute hundreds of thousands of dollars to Dan Osborn, the independent U.S. Senate candidate in Nebraska who came close to ousting the heavily favored Republican incumbent.
 Josh Kurtz/Maryland Matters.